 It is important to inform your healthcare provider about all prescription and over the counter medications as well as vitamins and natural health products you are taking to ensure they are safe to take alongside paroxetine.

 Taking Paroxetine While Pregnant or Breastfeeding

-You also should not take paroxetine while breastfeeding.
 This is because paroxetine is excreted into the breastmilk from the mother’s blood.
-The levels of paroxetine in breastmilk may be dangerous to the small baby.
+The levels of paroxetine in breastmilk may be dangerous to the nursing baby.
 The best options for you if you are taking paroxetine is to either switch to another, safer, medication while you breastfeed or to stop breastfeeding while you are on paroxetine.